 Lifesaving as a sport consists of two parts; one where your first aid, teamwork and emergency skills are tested, and one where you swim competitively in rescue style races.

-If you are intrigued and want to know more, drop as an Facebook message or come along to one of our sessions
+If you are intrigued and want to know more, drop as an Facebook message or email us.
+No experience necessary!

 You May Also Like...